ntkachov/Nodelets/readme.md

 Note:  Because nodelets handles Post and get requests the same this example can be accessed with 'http://localhost:9000/np/testpage?[%22nick%22]' but is really designed to be used with post requests.
 For get request you should use a url parser or at least data.split("&").

+####Name guide:
+Nodelets - the name of the server nodelet  - a single module nodelets - many modules